danm/se-home-exercise/exercises.md

 - Modify the `Articles` page so that it shows a `total page views` for each article
 - Group together all entries from r1 and r2 data sources by the CPS id and sum together `views`

-Note, the cpsid is the cononical ID for a single BBC article.
+Note, the cpsid is the canonical ID for a single BBC article.

 ## Sort the article data (M)